evgeniycheban/spring-data-reindexer/README.md

 ## Work in progress

-- Transactions support using `@Transactional` annotation.
+- Transaction support using `@Transactional` annotation.
 - Binding parameters for a native query using `@Param` annotation.
 - Support more return types for `ReindexerRepository`.